Magestore/Magenotification/README.md

 ## Purpose of this package
+ * This package will remove the license key checking of Magestore's extensions.
+Since 2014, Magestore hasn't validated the license key in all of our Magento extensions.
+ * For Magento's sites which's using the extensions released before 2013, you should install this package to avoid the issue comes from licese key checking.

 ## Installation Instruction
 1. Upload source code of this package into the root folder of Magento site by options below